 Use props with very young students

 Explaining the pattern to the 4-5-year-olds can be fun if you use a reasonable amount of hands-on material.

 - Decorate the piano.
-This exercise is fun for the youngers.
-Prepare 7 bouncy balls and 7 rubber caterpillars and decorate a group of two black keys with balls and group of three black keys with caterpillars.
+This exercise is fun for youngsters.
+Prepare 7 bouncy balls and 7 rubber caterpillars and decorate a group of two black keys with balls and a group of three with caterpillars.

 - Make a snake – using cards of two and three black keys make a snake alternating between the groups.
 To augment the exercise, you can ask the student to close their eyes and make 1 or 2 mistakes by misplacing the group of keys.

 - “Chinese Lanterns” – play two and three black keys going up and down